CUBRID/cubrid-manual/en/sql/partition.rst

 Hash Partitioning Reorganization
 --------------------------------

 Because data distribution among partitions in a hash-partitioned table is controlled internally by CUBRID, hash-partitioning reorganization behaves differently for hash-partitioned tables than for list or range partitioned tables.
-CUBRID allows the number of partitions defined on a hash-partitioned table to be increased of reduced.
+CUBRID allows the number of partitions defined on a hash-partitioned table to be increased or reduced.
 When modifying the number of partitions of a hash-partitioned table, no data is lost.
 However, because the domain of the hashing function is modified, table data has to be redistributed between the new partitions in order to maintain hash-partitioning consistency.

 The number of partitions defined on a hash-partitioned table can be reduced using the  **COALESCE PARTITION** clause of the **ALTER** statement. ::

     ALTER {TABLE | CLASS} table_name
-    COALESCE PARTITION number
+    COALESCE PARTITION number_of_shrinking_partitions

 *   *table_name* : Specifies the name of the table to be redefined.
-*   *number* : Specifies the number of partitions to be deleted.
+*   *number_of_shrinking_partitions* : Specifies the number of partitions to be deleted.

 The following example shows how to decrease the number of partitions in the :ref:`nation2<hash-nation2-table>` table from 4 to 3.